ShaunBillows/csv-processor-react/README.md

 CSVProcessor is a React component that allows users to upload a CSV file, process the data using a custom function from utils/processData.js, and download the updated CSV file.
 This project was created to provide a reusable and customisable solution for handling CSV file uploads and data processing in React applications.

+## Motivation

+The motivation behind this project was to provide a template for a CSV Processor app that can be reused to help friends and family automate the tedious tasks I always catch them performing on Excel.
+By using this app as a template, it allows for the creation of a single JavaScript function that can be customised to fit specific use cases, ultimately empower individuals to streamline their workflows and make data processing more efficient.

 ## Features

 - User can select a CSV file to upload